Habitat for Humanity

 Soup Kitchen/Our Daily Bread

 Tuesdays at noon, you will find the Monticello Room in the basement of the church full of food, conversation and neighbors.
 The downtown churches participate in a rotating soup kitchen that feeds approximately 80-135 of our fellow community members who are without funding for food.
-It is a time to sit and hear guests’ stories as well a serve a generous and healthy meal.
+It is a time to sit and hear guests’ stories as well as serve a generous and healthy meal.
 There are four teams that serve in the Soup Kitchen, one for each week of the month, headed up by a Cook and Asst.
 Cook.
 (St. Paul’s Ivy team does the 5th Tuesdays.)
 We are always in need of servers and subs.
-Please contact Marilu (firstname.lastname@example.org) if you would like to join a serving team.
+Please contact Marilu or Courtenay if you would like to join a serving team.